henriquecouto/gs-calendar-sync/README.md

 > ```

 With the habits setup done, just create events in your calendar with the same title you defined in the habits array.

+## Triggers
+To keep the calendars in sync you need to create 2 triggers that will run the script.

+## Thanks
+This script is created based on [this gist file](https://gist.github.com/ttrahan/a88febc0538315b05346f4e3b35997f2).